1973 Mount Gambier cave diving accident: Accident

 Further down and around the same time, one surviving diver says they witnessed a member of their group swimming strongly downward further into the cave.
 This was John Bockerman, who was likely under the effects of severe nitrogen narcosis, and may have been unaware that he was swimming to his death.
 His body was located about 20 feet further from where he was last seen, and was at the greatest depth of the four victims.

-The fourth casualty, Stephen Millott, may have been seen lost beneath the cave ceiling shortly before the surviving divers surfaced.
+The fourth casualty, Stephen L. Millott, may have been seen lost beneath the cave ceiling shortly before the surviving divers surfaced.
 Although his torch and camera were found deep at the base of the rock pile, his body was found under an overhang at a depth of only 50 feet.
-Compared with the other victims, little is known about Stephen's final moments, but he was wearing a buoyancy vest, and to have been found under an overhang it is likely that he was buoyant at the time of death.
+Compared with the other victims, little is known about Stephen L.'s final moments, but he was wearing a buoyancy vest, and to have been found under an overhang it is likely that he was buoyant at the time of death.